Uploading a lockfile

 Refreshing later #

 When your project's dependency tree changes, re-upload the lockfile from the same Lockfiles tab.
-We compare the new versions against the previous upload and use the diff to drive alerts.
+We recompute the available upgrades against the new versions: upgrades you've taken auto-resolve and drop off, and any newly-available ones appear.

 Privacy note #